Anacin: History

 It was originally sold by the Anacin Co. ("Pharmaceutical Chemists") in Chicago, Illinois.
 American Home Products, now known as Wyeth, purchased the manufacturing rights in 1930.
 Anacin was reportedly their most popular product.
 Insight Pharmaceuticals acquired the brand in 2003.
-In 2014, Prestige Brands signed an agreement with Insight to acquire the company; it was Prestige Brand's largest acquisition to that point.
+In 2014, Prestige Consumer Healthcare signed an agreement with Insight to acquire the company; it was Prestige's largest acquisition to that point.